-Sleep apnoea occurs when the walls of the throat come together during sleep, blocking off the upper airway & stopping breathing for a period of time.
-It generally lasts for a few seconds or up to one minute, until the brain registers the lack of breathing or drop in oxygen levels and sends a small wake-up call.
-The sleeper rouses slightly, opens the upper airway, typically snorts and gasps, then drifts back to sleep almost immediately.
+Sleep apnoea occurs when the walls of the throat come together during sleep, blocking off the upper airway & stopping breathing for some time.
+It generally lasts for a few seconds or up to one minute until the brain registers the lack of breathing or drop in oxygen levels and sends a small wake-up call.
+The sleeper rouses slightly, opens the upper airway, typically snorts and gasps, and drifts back to sleep almost immediately.

 Some of the associated symptoms of sleep apnoea include:

 - Loud snoring

 - Interrupted sleep with a gasping for air

 - Irritability and noticeable mood changes